plugwise/python-plugwise/userdata/README.md

 ### Obfuscating mac-addresses

 We used to obfuscate them as they weren't used within our module nor HomeAssistant.
-With 0.16.4 this was changed as such we recommend leaving them in, if you do wish to obfuscate
+From v0.16.4 this was changed as such we recommend leaving them in, if you do wish to obfuscate
 Note: Zigbee mac addresses are 64bit (not 48bit like Ethernet mac addresses)

 Prefix: